Moringa-SDF-PT10/Jimmy-Okwiri-cocktail-quiz/README.md

 ## 🎯 Features

 -  **Start-to-finish quiz flow** with a splash screen, quiz rounds, and results
-- 🧠 **Multiple question types**: Guess the ingredients, glass type, or name of the cocktail
+- 🧠 **Multiple question types**: Guess the ingredients, glass type, name of the cocktail or Alcoholic or Non-Alcoholic
 - ⏱️ **Timer-based gameplay** with time pressure to keep you on your toes
 - 💡 **Hint system** to eliminate wrong options (but at a score cost!)
 -  **Final results screen** with score high score and Total time summary